Seychelle Yacht Charter

 Seychelles Yacht Charter Rental

-The ‘Desroches Drop’ is a site renowned for the best diving in Seychelles, if the Indian Ocean.
-Even if you are not a diver, a snorkel on the reefs around the islands is almost as amazing: if the birds are sometimes lacking in colour, the fish make up for it in a vivid living kaleidoscope.
+The ‘Desroches Drop’ is a site renowned for the best diving in Seychelles, the Indian Ocean.
+Even if you are not a diver, a snorkel on the reefs around the islands is almost as amazing: if the birds are sometimes lacking in color, the fish make up for it in a vivid living kaleidoscope.
 Many of the best sites lie in the national marine parks around Mahe and Praslin.

 Mahe the main island of Seychelles is undoubtedly one of the most beautiful and impressive in the world.
 Each of its 70 beaches has a different character; the rock formations behind them are a dramatic contrast and a beautiful backdrop for the architectural elegance of the hotels.
 The highest point is Morne Seychellois 900 meters above sea level, a great place for hiking.
 The airport is south of Victoria and built on reclaimed land, offering stunning views of the verdant island and its coastline.
 Victoria is the capital with a population of some 20,000 spread around a large bay at the foot of Morne Seychellois and the Trois Freres.
 This tiny city is the island’s economic and administrative hub as well as their only port.
 While no one street is best for souvenir shopping there is a cluster of shops and boutiques around the clock tower.
 St Anne Marine National Park now protects over 150 types of fish, there is a fee to enter the marine parks again this money goes towards to protecting and conserving the wildlife.
 There are over 20 dive and snorkel sites in the marine parks around Mahe.
 These dive sites, primarily of granite rock in origin are heavily encrusted by rich marine growth and populated by the many colorful fish and invertebrate species of the Indian Ocean.
 The island’s oceanic isolation has accounted for many indigenous species unique to Seychelles waters, such as the Seychelles anemone fish.
 Although the soft corals are much smaller and more of a dwarf variety of those found in the Red Sea or Malaysia, they are very brightly colored and are home to some amazing forms of marine life.